PClark344/Demos-Learning/README.md

 # Demos-Learning
-Content:       Code from own notes from Learning People Python Course for commonly used routines
+Content:       Code from own notes from Python Course for commonly used routines

 Written by:    Paul Clark